-This pink sauce pasta recipe or should I say creamy tomato pasta is a delicious comforting food!
-If you love an indulgent pasta dish that is quick and easy especially on a busy weeknight then this recipe is for you.
-Pasta tossed in a creamy tomato sauce that makes a perfect meatless meal with some steamed or roasted vegetables.
+This easy pink sauce pasta recipe or should I say creamy tomato pasta is a delicious comforting food!
+If you love an indulgent pasta dish that is quick and easy, especially on a busy weeknight then this recipe is for you.
+Pasta tossed in a creamy tomato sauce makes a perfect meatless meal with some steamed or roasted vegetables.

 Creamy tomato sauce recipe

-Whether you call it rose pasta, creamy tomato pasta, pink pasta, we can all agree that this dish is comforting and delicious.
+Whether you call it rose pasta, creamy tomato pasta, or pink pasta, we can all agree that this dish is comforting and delicious.
 It is perfect for nights when you are craving something indulgent yet quick.
-It is not every time you’ll want to serve pasta without anything extra, pink pasta can be eaten on its own, it is saucy and it is quite delectable.
+It is not every time you’ll want to serve pasta without anything extra.
+Pink pasta can be eaten on its own, it is saucy and it is quite delectable.

-You can make an amazing flavourful dinner in less than 30 minutes, without spending too much money.
+You can make a fantastic flavourful dinner in less than 30 minutes, without spending too much money.
 This recipe is ideal for a hectic weeknight and will not disappoint your pickiest eater.

 What is pink sauce pasta

-You may be wondering why it is called pink sauce if it is not technically pink.
-Well, the creamy tomato sauce is made with tomato puree (passata) which is red in color, heavy cream, milk, and parmesan cheese.
-The combination of these ingredients (white and red) gives the orange-pinkish hue but it is not pink.
+You may wonder why it is called pink sauce if it is not technically pink.
+Well, the creamy tomato sauce is made with tomato puree (passata), which is red in color, heavy cream, milk, and parmesan cheese.
+The combination of these ingredients (white and red) gives the orange-pinkish hue, but it is not pink.

 Passata (pureed tomatoes).

-Onion: I like using yellow onion because it has a mild flavour and doesn't overpower the dish or affect the appearance.
+Onion: I like using yellow onion because it has a mild flavor and doesn't overpower the dish or affect its appearance.
 If you don't have yellow onion then red or white will do fine.